Shobhana Johri Verma

 Aliza graduated from Cornell University in 2019, where she was involved in diversity and engagement work, particularly in the South Asian community.
 She has experience in advocacy and translational research and brings a multidisciplinary lens to her work.
 She is interested in immigrant rights and immigration policy reform, both within the South Asian community and the broader immigrant community.
 She is interested in policy research that focuses on relevant South Asian issues, including immigration, political representation, healthcare, voter engagement, and gender parity.

 Aliza is passionate about South Asian advocacy and community engagement.
-As an fellow here at SAAPRI, she is looking forward to making meaningful connections and learning about policy issues that affect the community.
+As an volunteer here at SAAPRI, she is looking forward to making meaningful connections and learning about policy issues that affect the community.